davedalmao/Paraject/README.md

 ### Task's Subtasks

-- Add and manage a task's subtasks in the Task's Content
+- Add and manage a task's subtasks in the Task's Content (this is displayed if you select a task from the Project's Content)

   <img src="https://user-images.githubusercontent.com/62003240/129849930-ccef240f-1e93-4db3-b3fd-41475ed34e0e.png" width="800"   />